North Weald Bassett: Air

 An iconic WW2 airfield remains popular with private flyers, North Weald Airfield owned by Epping Forest District Council.
 It is the home of North Weald Airfield Museum.
-Although unlicensed it is home to many private aircraft and historic types, and is host to a wide range of events throughout the year, including the Air-Britain Classic Fly-in and smaller airshows.
+Although unlicensed, it is home to many private aircraft and historic types and is host to a wide range of events throughout the year, including the Air-Britain Classic Fly-in and smaller airshows.
 On occasions North Weald has 300 to 500 movements a day.

 North Weald is home to several vintage and veteran aircraft such as the Spitfire, Mustang, Kittyhawk, Dakota, Skyraider, Seafire and Harvard, and also home to early ex-military jets such as the Hunter, Venom, Vampire, Gnat, Jet Provost, along with general aviation types such as the SportCruiser, Cessna 172, Piper PA28, Aero AT3 and the Cirrus SR22.
 Resident organizations include Area 51, Hangar 11 Collection, Aces High, and Kennet Aviation.

 An original 1927 hangar remains, as does the former Officers Mess, a Grade 2 listed building.
 Some former married quarters dating from the early 1970s (and now in private ownership) can be seen in Lancaster and York Roads.
 A Hawker Hurricane Mk1 replica has been erected near the main gate and can be viewed on market days.
-The airfield was granted listed status in 2005.
+The former officer's mess was granted Grade II listed status in 2005, with the control tower receiving the same status in 2013.

 Sport

-Bantham and Ongar Bowls Club plays behind the Talbot pub, and North Weald Wireless Station Bowls Club plays next to the old BT Telecom site.
+Bantham and Ongar Bowls Club plays behind the Talbot pub.

 North Weald Cricket Club was formed in 1983 and started playing in 1984.
 They play home matches at the Memorial Playing Field.
-The Saturday team play in the Herts and Essex Cricket League division 3.
+The Saturday team play in the Herts and Essex Boarder Cricket League division 1.
 The club also play friendlies on Sundays.

-There are two football teams: Weald Bassett which is a junior side, and North Weald FC which plays in the Bishop's Stortford and District Football League.
-They play at Stonards Hill in Epping.

 Blakes 18-hole golf course is at North Weald North Weald also has a par 3 golf course on High road opposite the Airfield.